"The Holy and Inspired Scriptures are sufficient of themselves for the preaching of the Truth."

 Elissa Bjeletich Davis hosts three popular Ancient Faith Radio podcasts: Raising Saints, Everyday Orthodox, and together with Kristina Wenger, Tending the Garden of Our Hearts.
 She is the co-author of Tending the Garden of Our Hearts: Daily Lenten Meditations for Families (Ancient Faith Publishing, 2019) and also of Blueprints for the Little Church: Creating an Orthodox Home (Ancient Faith Publishing, 2016), and a contributor to The Grace of Being There: Single Mother Saints in Our Lives (Park End Press, 2022).
 She is the author of Welcoming the Christ Child: Family Readings for the Nativity Lent (Sebastian Press, 2017), and In God’s Hands: A Mother’s Journey through Her Infant’s Critical Illness (Ancient Faith Publishing, 2013).

 Elissa is active in Orthodox youth and family ministries, directing and teaching Sunday school at Transfiguration Greek Orthodox Church and volunteering at summer and family camps, and has contributed to several national curriculum projects.
 She serves as President of the Advisory Board of Youth Equipped to Serve (YES), a ministry of FOCUS North America.
+We are excited that Elissa will be offering an Orthodox Studies coarse on "Encountering our Women Saints".

 My name is Adrienne Bowling and I live in Alabama with my wonderful husband and six beautiful children.
 I have a Bachelor of Science in Education with a minor in Christian Counseling.
 I have been homeschooling for over 10 years and have been an Online ESL teacher for 3.5 years.
 Our family became Orthodox in 2016 and are attending St. Symeon’s Orthodox Parish in Birmingham, Alabama.
 We were blessed to be able to travel to Russia and Serbia to experience Orthodox life there.
 I look forward to seeing my students in class this year.
 May the Lord Bless you!